Lesbian, Gay, Bisexual and Transgender Studies

 Queer Histories, Communities, and Politics

-Explores and analyzes queer, lesbian, gay, bisexual, and transgender histories, communities and politics from the ancient past to the contemporary, global present through an interdisciplinary reading of research, theory, memoir, biography, fiction, and documentary film.
+Explores and analyzes queer histories, communities and politics from the ancient past to the contemporary, global present through an interdisciplinary reading of research, theory, memoir, biography, fiction, and documentary film.

 Sexualities, Genders, Bodies